aroman/sensei/README.md

 sh setup-utils/install-mxnet-osx-python.sh
 ```

+##### Installing libfreenect2

+We use only the OpenCL depth processing packet pipeline, so need to make sure libfreenect2
+is compiled with support for that.
+Here are the CMake flags you want:

+`cmake .. -DENABLE_CXX11=TRUE -DENABLE_OPENCL=TRUE -DENABLE_OPENGL=FALSE`

 *TODO*: List them here with a command to install all of them on macOS/Ubuntu

 #### Building, running, debugging